MUDDASIR-786/Muddasir-786/README.md

 - **🧮 Counter App** – A responsive JavaScript-based counter application with UI styling
 - **🧴 Perfume Website** – Luxury-themed perfume website with slider images and elegant design
-- **🎲 Ludo Game** – A fully functional Ludo game with dice logic, token movement, and sound
 - **🌐 WhiteSpace Website** – Clean and responsive multi-page site with hover effects and animations

 👉 Explore my repositories to see more!